 The Lifecycle Guide emphasizes system planning that occurs after a strategic decision has been made to replace, upgrade, maintain, dispose of, or acquire a system.
-Once the strategic decisions have been made, and the Pre-Planning Phase is complete, then project planning can begin.
-The goals of the Project Planning Phase are to formalize the project management team; identify and approve the operational and technical requirements for system replacement or upgrade; and develop the project plan to include key elements such as the purpose, objectives, timeline, and budget.
+Once the strategic decisions have been made, and the Pre-Planning phase is complete, then Project Planning can begin.
+The goals of the Project Planning phase are to (i) formalize the project management team; (ii) identify and approve the operational and technical requirements for system replacement or upgrade; and (iii) develop the project plan to include key elements such as the purpose, objectives, timeline, and budget.

-The following recommendations should be considered during the Project Planning Phase:
+The following recommendations should be considered during the Project Planning phase:

-- Document user needs and requirements.
+Document user needs and requirements.
 The core planning team should engage with a wide array of system users from all agencies impacted by system replacement or updates to understand communication users' needs and requirements.
-By engaging with users early in the planning process, the team will be better able to define gaps and needs, and shape the process to meet user needs. - Engage with communications leaders for guidance and support.
+By engaging with users early in the planning process, the team will be better able to define gaps and needs and shape the process to meet user needs.

+Engage with communications leaders for guidance and support.
 Project planners should engage with statewide governing bodies and communications leaders, such as the SWIC, if not already part of the core planning team.
 The SWIC can ensure the project supports statewide plans and initiatives, help the team connect with state, regional, and local agencies with similar projects underway, and foster asset-sharing, joint procurement, and partnerships with other agencies and jurisdictions.
-By working with statewide governing bodies and SWICs, the team can strengthen proposals and increase their chances of securing support and funding. - Identify strong Project Sponsors.
-The Lifecycle Guide identifies the need for a Project Sponsor who can help the core planning team secure support and additional funding for the project from senior-level state leaders (e.g., Governor), and state and local elected officials.
-Often, project management teams recruit state or local elected officials to serve as Project Sponsors because they have: (i) a commitment to improving community services; (ii) working relationships with senior-level executives; (iii) strong communication skills; and, (iv) the ability to secure additional funding, as needed.
-Project Sponsors should bring: - Some subject matter expertise relevant to the project and passion for the cause - Access to senior-level executives and subject matter experts (e.g., financial, legal, technical) - Strong communication skills - Experience developing funding and financing proposals - Awareness of surrounding systems to help inform potential opportunities for partnerships, assetsharing, and resource sharing - Experience managing projects and identifying and mitigating risks
+By working with statewide governing bodies and SWICs, the team can strengthen proposals and increase their chances of securing support and funding.

+Identify strong project sponsors.
+The Lifecycle Guide identifies the need for a project sponsor who can help the core planning team secure support and additional funding for the project from senior-level state leaders (e.g., Governor), and state and local elected officials.
+Often, project management teams recruit state or local elected officials to serve as project sponsors because they have: (i) a commitment to improving community services; (ii) working relationship with senior-level executives; (iii) strong communication skills; and (iv) the ability to secure additional funding, as needed.
+Project sponsors should bring:

+- Some subject matter expertise relevant to the project and passion for the cause - Access to senior-level executives and subject matter experts (e.g., financial, legal, technical) - Strong communication skills - Experience developing funding and financing proposals - Awareness of surrounding systems to help inform potential opportunities for partnerships, asset-sharing, and resource sharing - Experience managing projects and identifying and mitigating risks team can effectively present its proposal and written materials to the project sponsor(s) and solicit his or her feedback and support.

-The core planning team should complete initial planning (see Pre-Planning Phase) and scoping of the project before identifying and engaging with a Project Sponsor.
+The core planning team should complete initial planning (see Pre-Planning phase) and scoping of the project before identifying and engaging with a project sponsor.
 This allows the team to develop its own thoughts on an approach (e.g., upgrade, replacement, or refreshment), select the best and alternate options, and identify funding sources for the selected approach.
-With a unified front, the team can effectively present its proposal and written materials to the Project Sponsor(s), and solicit his or her feedback and support.
+With a unified front, the